 The Peace Pulpit

-"Yes, God, you are holy.
+The words are: "Yes, God, you are holy.
 You are kind to us and to all.
-For this, we thank you.
-We thank you, above all, for your son Jesus.
+For this we thank you.
+We thank you above all for your son Jesus.
 You sent him into this world because people had turned away from you and no longer loved one another.
-Jesus opened our eyes and our hearts to understand that we are brothers and sisters, and that you are the one God of us all.
-And Jesus brought us the good news of life to be lived with you forever in heaven, and he showed us the way to that life, the way of love."
+Jesus opened our hearts and our eyes to understand that we are brothers and sisters and that you are the one God of us.
+Jesus brought us the good news of life to be lived with you forever in heaven, and he showed us the way of that life, the way of love."